 If you’re emailing the CEO of your company, you probably want to start off with a formal email greeting, If you’re emailing the guy in the next cubicle that you play pool with after work, you can obviously be very informal.
 And there’s a whole spectrum in-between, but we’ll provide you with some samples here.
 Trust your gut, but when in doubt, it’s usually better to err on the side of formality.
 Also, don’t forget to end your emails correctly.

 Rapport and relationship matter.
 Generally, you should be formal with clients, but with a long-time client that you know well, it may be off-putting to be overly formal.
 Then again, you also know their preferences; some people prefer formality, especially in business.
+Though generally, you can figure out formal writing rules easily using common sense, sometimes business communication can be tricky and helpful hints might come in handy.

 Define a Purpose of the Email